Ant-Bru/pyTreeLearn/README.md

 # pyTreeLearn 0.1.0
-Python Deep Learning Library for Tree-Structured Learning.

-This library is based on PyTorch and DGL frameworks.
+Python Deep Learning Library for Tree-Structured Learning based on PyTorch and DGL frameworks.

 ## Overview
 The Library is developed in modules that can be divided into: